 Who Provides Aqua Therapy?
 How Long Are Sessions?

-Most physical and occupational therapists who are trained in aquatic therapy provide services to children with cerebral palsy.
-Generally, these medical professionals need to be qualified to work with children with special needs and must have an active AEA Aquatic Fitness Professional Certification (AFPC).
+Most physical and occupational therapists trained in aquatic therapy provide services to children with cerebral palsy.
+Generally, these medical professionals need to be qualified to work with children with special needs and have an active AEA Aquatic Fitness Professional Certification (AFPC).